 The Fintech South Innovation Award is an annual prize orchestrated by the Technology Association of Georgia (TAG) that recognizes innovative U.S. fintech startups with ties to Georgia.

-Any fintech startup that meets the eligibility requirements listed below is encouraged to apply.
-Eight to 10 startups will be selected from the eligible applicants to participate in a four week Education and Mentoring program beginning March 28th (subsequently held on successive Thursdays).
-On April 18th, all of the participating startups will compete as part of a “pitch night” with three finalists selected to present their innovation at FinTech South on April 23, 2019 at the Mercedes-Benz Stadium.
+Eight to 12 startups are selected from the eligible applicants to participate in a four week Education and Mentoring program and compete as part of a “pitch night” with three finalists selected to present their innovation at FinTech South.

-The winner of the Fintech South Innovation Challenge receives a $50,000 cash award.
+The winner of the Fintech South Innovation Challenge receives:

 - Innovations must be targeted at the greater financial services industry